 Legal Advice Regarding Consent and Sexual Assault in Queensland

 If you would like to receive legal advice regarding consent and sexual assault, or, you have been charged with sexual assault and require legal representation, please reach out to our team of expert criminal lawyers.
-At Guest Lawyers, we are experienced dealing with sex offences, as well as other criminal offences, and we offer free initial consultations (including in prisons).
+At Guest Lawyers, we are experienced dealing with sex offences, as well as other criminal offences, and we offer initial consultations (including in prisons).
 Please get in touch with us either via email or by calling (07) 3211 3007.